Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Zhaney24/README.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
+Waterfall model is a sequential design process in which progress is seen as flowing steadily downwards (like a waterfall) through the phases of Analysis, Design, Implementation, Testing, and Maintenance.

 Requirements Engineering: